JuneStepp/OneLauncher/README.md

 so it has to be built on every target os individually.
 The installers can be cross compiled with InstallBuilder though.

-# Addon Manager Info For Developers
+# Add-on Manager Info For Developers

-## Getting your addon in OneLauncher
+## Getting Your Add-on in OneLauncher

-I follow the the RSS feed on [LotroInterface](https://lotrointerface.com) and will add any addons that look to be in the correct format.
-You can open an issue here or email me if you feel your addon needs to be added.
+I follow the the RSS feed on [LotroInterface](https://lotrointerface.com) and will add any add-ons that look to be in the correct format.
+You can open an issue here or email me if you feel your add-on needs to be added.

 ## Archive Format

-- Addons must be uploaded as a zip!
+- Add-ons must be uploaded as a zip!
 - Zip should have descriptive name (i.e not "skin" or "plugin")
 - It's not recommended, but ok if zip has no root folder, multiple root folders, or includes part of the path to the data folder like "ui/skins" or "Plugins".

 ## Compendium Files

-You don't need to make a compendium file unless you need dependencies to be auto installed.
+You don't need to make a compendium file unless you need dependencies to be auto installed or want a startup script to be run.
 One is auto generated during installation.

-Compendium files should be placed inside the top level directory of your addon and their names follow the format:
+Compendium files should be placed inside the top level directory of your add-on and their names follow the format:

 `{NAME}.{plugin/skin/music}compendium`
-An example is `OneLauncher.plugincompendium`
+An example is `Example Plugin.plugincompendium`

 The contents of compendium files follow the format: